e-i-o/etp/README.md

 ```

 Note that the commands are lists.
 If you modify the file, also write it in this format.
 Don't
 use spaces to separate arguments.
+Be aware that batchmanagers only work with Python if the
+interpreter's path is absolute (`pypy3` being in PATH is not sufficient).